-This owner's manual contains your owner's maintenance record.
+This owner's manual contains your new motorcycle limited warranty and your owner's maintenance record.

 It is your responsibility as the owner to follow the maintenance schedule at the mileage intervals as specified in the owner's manual.
+All of the specified maintenance services must be performed on schedule to keep your limited warranty valid.